-The iSAM test has to be executed in conjunction with a remote module.
+The iSAM test has to be executed in conjunction with a remote module or in Internal Loopback mode.
 The remote module can be either in loopback configuration for unidirectional testing or in EtherSAM Dual Test Set mode for bidirectional testing.